orhun/git-cliff/README.md

 - `{ pattern = "#(\\d+)", href = "https://github.com/orhun/git-cliff/issues/$1"}`
   - Extract all GitLab issues and PRs and generate URLs linking to them.
 The link text will be the matching pattern.
 - `{ pattern = "RFC(\\d+)", text = "ietf-rfc$1", href = "https://datatracker.ietf.org/doc/html/rfc$1"}`,
   - Extract mentions of IETF RFCs and generate URLs linking to them.
-It also rewrites the text as `ietf-rfc...`.
+It also rewrites the text as "ietf-rfc...".

 ## Templating